A Jewish-Owned Store that did not sell its Chometz to a Non-Jew for Pesach

-For this reason, one should not buy chometz from a Jewish-owned store immediately after Pesach, unless the owner sold all chometz that he owned before Pesach to a non-Jew for the duration of Pesach, and did not acquire any further chometz during Pesach.
-The laws of mechiras chometz (selling chometz to a gentile for Pesach) are complex; therefore the sale must be made by a competent rabbi or kashrus authority.
+For this reason, one should not buy chometz from a Jewish-owned store immediately after Pesach, unless the owner sold all chometz that he owned before Pesach to a non-Jew for the duration of Pesach and did not acquire any further chometz during Pesach.
+The laws of mechiras chometz (selling chometz to a non-Jew for Pesach) are complex; therefore, the sale must be made by a competent rabbi or kashrus authority.

 If a Jewish-owned store did not sell its chometz for Pesach, may one buy chometz from that store a few weeks after Pesach?
-It is difficult for the consumer to ascertain whether the chometz was in the store on Pesach and is therefore forbidden, or whether it came into the store after Pesach and is permitted.
-Since chometz sheovar olov haPesach is a rabbinic injunction, one can be lenient if there is a reasonable doubt as to whether or not the chometz was in the store on Pesach.
-(This is because we apply the principle that “safek derabbanan lekula” – we are lenient when it is uncertain whether or not a rabbinic restriction applies).2
+It is difficult for the consumer to ascertain whether the chometz was in the store during Pesach and is subsequently forbidden, or whether it came into the store after Pesach and is permitted.
+Since chometz sheovar olov haPesach is a rabbinic injunction, one can be lenient if there is a reasonable doubt as to whether or not the chometz was in the store during Pesach.
+(This is because we apply the principle that “safek derabbanan lekula” – we are lenient when it is uncertain whether or not a rabbinic restriction applies).

 Supermarkets generally have a two week turnaround time.
-It should be assumed that all chometz sold in the two weeks after Pesach was already in the store on Pesach.
+It should be assumed that all chometz sold during the two weeks after Pesach was already in the store on Pesach.
+Chometz may be bought from a supermarket after that time if it is known that the distributor was non-Jewish.
+Regarding a store which receives chometz from a Jewish distributor, see below.
 Other stores, especially smaller ones, may have a longer turnaround time.
 The turnaround time for alcoholic beverages is longer than that of products in supermarkets.
 Liquor stores generally maintain inventory for six or seven weeks.
 One should wait until after Shavuos before purchasing liquor from such a store.

 A Jewish-owned store that sold its chometz to a non-Jew for Pesach